 Local and Competitor is where you run into some interpretation issues.
 What each store considers a local competitor is at the stores descretion.
 For instance, Rexall is close in proximity to my superstore but because they are a drug store, they are not considered a competitor.
 A lot of store websites and flyers contain their price match policy so it is best to review these.

 Limits are also at the discretion of the store and subject to change.
 For instance, Freshco here price matches 2 items while Real Canadian Superstore is 6.
-Recently, my Walmart went from 12 to 6.
+Recently, my No Frills went from 6 to 4.
 It is always best to check with the store manager and keep apprised of changes as they happen.